 As with all video content, understanding its purpose and the people who will be viewing it is key to knowing how polished it needs to be.

-For example, if you’re making a tutorial video for an audience outside of your organization, such as customers or clients, you’ll probably want to make sure it has a little more professional polish.
+For example, if you’re making a tutorial video for an audience outside your organization, such as customers or clients, you’ll probably want more professional polish.
 On the other hand, if it’s a tutorial video for staff training or internal communication then it can be as formal or informal as you need it to be.

 3. Training videos

-Training videos are a more specific type of instructional video to those that we’ve covered so far.
-They are a powerful tool for improving employees’ workplace skills and addressing interpersonal topics that are important for maintaining a healthy work environment.
+Training videos are a more specific type of instructional video than those that we’ve covered so far.
+They are a powerful tool for improving employees’ workplace skills and addressing topics that are important for maintaining a healthy work environment.

-Visual aids such as animations and graphics can be just as useful for creating engaging and informative training videos.
+Visual aids such as animations and graphics are useful for creating engaging and informative training videos.
 The most important thing to remember is that the best training videos will help businesses improve employee knowledge and performance while promoting a positive culture of learning and development.

 Employers, trainers, and HR teams might use training videos when onboarding new staff, introducing new processes or technology, and providing refresher training.

-However, businesses can use training videos to teach employees about any subject or process.
-This type of instructional video is used a lot in situations that lend themselves to live video, where the interpersonal connection can enhance knowledge retention.
+Businesses can use training videos to teach employees about any subject or process.
+This type of instructional video is used a lot in situations that lend themselves to live video, where the human connection can enhance knowledge retention.

 Make great training videos